-It’s well-recognised that the act of procuring your fleet’s vehicles will take up a major part of your budget – so it’s important to choose the right vehicles.
+Procuring vehicles for your fleet will take up a major part of your budget, so it’s important to choose the right vehicles.

-When it comes to vehicle selection, one of the biggest questions we hear from fleet managers is, “how can I make the best procurement decisions?”
+So when it comes to vehicle selection, one of the biggest questions we hear from fleet managers is: “How can I make the best procurement decisions?”

-First things first, do your research!
-The best strategy assesses all factors that can impact on budget, capital expenditure decisions, leasing options and cost of ownership.
+First things first: do your research!
+The best strategy is to assesses all factors that can impact on budget: capital expenditure, leasing options, practicality and cost of ownership.

 When choosing fleet vehicles, here are five top considerations:

 Whether you’ll be buying, financing or leasing your fleet vehicles, make sure that they are appropriate for the intended use.
 This includes doing your research on routes.